GIBGames/gib-universal-style-guide/README.md

 If you are helping someone who's work conforms to a different but consistent and sane style guide, you should be able to adapt to it.
 If they do not conform to any style guide, please direct them here.

 <a name="importantterminology"></a>
+### 1.2 Automate wherever possible

+Several rules are inherently brittle if enforced by memory rather than tooling.
+Where possible, write tiny supporting tools (Editor scripts, commit hooks, etc.) so enforcement is procedural rather than punitive.

+<a name="importantterminology"></a>
-### 1.2 Important Terminology
+### 1.3 Important Terminology

 <a name="terms-prefab"></a>
 #### Prefabs
 Unity uses the term Prefab for a system that allows you to create, configure, and store a GameObject complete with all its components, property values, and child GameObjects as a reusable Asset.

 <a name="terms-level-map"></a>
-#### Levels/Maps/Scene
-Levels refer to what some people call maps or what Unity calls Scenes.
-A level contains a collection of objects.
+#### Levels vs. Maps vs. Scene

+- **Scene** refers to a unity [Scene](https://docs.unity3d.com/6000.2/Documentation/ScriptReference/SceneManagement.Scene.html).
+- **Level** refers to a segment of gameplay which may consist of multiple Scenes, separated by a loading screen or tangible border.
+- **Map** refers to a collection of scenes that share space and are loaded together.
+For example, `Warehouse_Geo.scene` and `Warehouse_Lighting.scene` loaded together could be referred to as the Warehouse "map".

 <a name="terms-serializable"></a>
 #### Serializable